Understanding the Network UPS Tools (NUT)

 File Description

-upslog.rc Wrapper script to start the upslog daemon with parameters as specified in upslog.rc.
+upslog.rc Wrapper script to start the upslog daemon with parameters as specified in upslog.conf.

 upslog.conf Read by upslog.rc to specify command-line arguments to the upslog daemon.
 Using a separate file keeps configuration segregated from the script itself.